 • ⛷️ Hit the slopes at Levi, Finland's biggest ski resort

-Where to Stay in Lapland
+Where to Stay on your holidays to Lapland

 From cosy log cabins with crackling fires to glass-roofed igloos designed for aurora spotting, Lapland's hotels are an experience in themselves.
 Here's where to base yourself...